CDchenlin/DentalVLM/README.md

 - [ ] Release checkpoints.
 - [ ] Release trainning code.

+## Installation

+As we utilized the MMDetection implementation of GroundingDINO as our base model.
+Please refer to [Installation](https://mmdetection.readthedocs.io/en/latest/get_started.html) and the [Config File](https://github.com/open-mmlab/mmdetection/tree/main/configs/grounding_dino) for installation instructions.

 ## :hearts: Acknowledgement

 Our model is related to [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO/) and [MMDetction](https://github.com/open-mmlab/mmdetection).
 Thanks for their great work!